 A quickly sketched contract will not secure your business interests.
 In fact, vague language, missing clauses and other contract defects can come back to haunt you in the form of lawsuits and lost revenue.
 By investing in strong, well-drafted contracts, you can rest assured that the language in the written agreement is in line with your wishes.

-A skilled business law attorney can help you create contracts that protect your interests while guiding you through all aspects of the crucial foundation stage of your business and help prepare you for potential downturns in the market in the future.
+A skilled business law attorney can help you create contracts that protect your interests, guide you through all aspects of the crucial foundation stage of your business and help prepare you for potential downturns in the market in the future.